We use cookies to provide the best site experience.

 With a probable exit of the UK from the EU, Switzerland, in her engineering industry and research sector, fears a set back if no deals can be struck with Britain, as Britain accounts for one of the top markets for Swiss products.

 In spite of this foreboding, the government of Switzerland has entered into a bilateral agreement with Britain with respect to trade, insurance, aviation, and road transport.
+Similarly, the Fintech license FINMA adaptations demonstrate how Switzerland is adjusting its licensing structures to ensure continuity in key sectors.
 This is one of the core parts of the "Mind the Gap" strategy wherein the Federal Council aims at securing the mutual rights and obligations which are existent, even after UK's exit from the EU.

 Source: https://www.admin.ch/gov/en/start/documentation/media-releases.msg-id-74102.html